-Sustainable live style trends keep increasing popularity, and we now see more sustainable baby clothes brands extending their traditional services.
+Sustainable live style trends keep increasing in popularity, and we now see more sustainable baby clothes brands extending their traditional services.
 Several high-quality brands are no longer limited their services to selling new garments only.
 Still, they now offer additional sustainable services as well, such as sell back baby clothes programs.

 Why selling back your baby clothes make sense?